-With increasing population, taxi business is becoming a volatile industry with stiff competition from modern companies such as Uber and Lyft.
-However this increase in competition between taxi companies has led to an abrupt reduction in the earnings of cabbie companies as compared to earlier days.
+With increasing population, car business is becoming a volatile industry with stiff competition from modern companies such as Uber and Lyft.
+However this increase in competition between car companies has led to an abrupt reduction in the earnings of cabbie companies as compared to earlier days.

 Leasing Out Cabs